Care and nursing for people at home are services that are financed differently: The basic insurance of the health insurance…

 Are there cantonal differences?

-In Switzerland, too, there are regional differences in the remuneration of domestic workers, although these are not quite as great as in other countries.
-Our followwing table shows the cantonal differences in average hourly wages.
+In Switzerland, too, there are regional differences in the pay of cleaning assistants, although these are not quite as great compared to other countries.
+Our infographic shows the cantonal differences in average hourly wages on quitt.
+Cleaners earn an average of 30.70 francs per hour in Switzerland.
+But wages vary greatly depending on the canton.

-Minimum wage in Switzerland – Update March 2020
+Minimum wage in Switzerland – update January 2024

-Even in 2020, there is no generally applicable minimum wage in Switzerland.
-However, there is a minimum wage for employees in domestic work.
+There is no national minimum wage in Switzerland.
+However, some cantons have introduced a minimum wage at the cantonal level.
+Certain collective and standard employment contracts as well as companies also provide for minimum wages.
+For employees in the private domestic sector, these have been in force since March 1, 2020.
 With the exception of the Canton of Geneva, the standard employment contract for employees in domestic work (NAV for domestic work for jobs with an average of five hours per week or more with the same employer) stipulates the following gross minimum wages per hour (without holiday bonus):

 The hourly wage can be reduced proportionally if the wage is paid 13 times per year.
 More information on the solution in the canton of Geneva in French under: